JetBrains/programmer-games/README.md

 	cd programmer-games
 	elm-reactor

-Now go to http://localhost:8000/ and click on elm_1.elm.
+Now go to http://localhost:8000/ and click on elm_1.elm or on elm_1_2.elm.